athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Tamikan.md

     desc: "`pf2:2`  The kongamato Flies up to their fly Speed and makes two wing Strikes at any point during that movement.
 Each Strike must target a different creature."

   - name: "Sonic Screech"
-    desc: "`pf2:2` (arcane,sonic) Tamikan unleashes a powerful and deadly blast of sonic force from her maw that deals 12d6 sonic damage in a 100-foot line (DC 37 Reflex check save).
+    desc: "`pf2:2` (arcane,sonic) Tamikan unleashes a powerful and deadly blast of sonic force from her maw that deals 12d6 sonic damage in a @Template[line|distance:100] (DC 37 Reflex check save).
 She can't use Sonic Screech again for 1d4 rounds."

   - name: "Wailing Dive"
     desc: "`pf2:2`  The kongamato Flies while emitting a terrifying screech.
-Each creature the kongamato flies over must succeed at a DC 37 Will check save or become [[Conditions/Frightened 1|Frightened 1]] ([[Conditions/Frightened 1|Frightened 2]] on a critical failure).\n\nAfter attempting their saves, the creatures are temporarily immune for 1 hour.
+Each creature the kongamato flies over must succeed at a DC 37 Will check save or become [[Conditions/Frightened|Frightened 1]] ([[Conditions/Frightened|Frightened 2]] on a critical failure).\n\nAfter attempting their saves, the creatures are temporarily immune for 1 hour.
 At the end of their movement, the kongamato can make a beak Strike."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "